bansal-vasu/DEVP-II-PROJECT2/README.md

 # DEVP-II-PROJECT2
-Streamlit Dashboard of Global Terrorism Dataset
+Streamlit Dashboard of Global Terrorism Dataset (contained in the .py file)

+The ipynb file contains the report.

 Instructions for Streamlit Live Dashboard-